jad-rabehi/Constraint-programming/Asynch_measure/Readme.md

   VIBes-viewer
 ```
 ---
-Then, you can launch the code with:
+Then, launch the code with:
 ```bash
   cd build
   cmake ..